awsdocs/aws-dms-step-by-step/doc_source/chap-rdssqlserver2s3datalake.steps.createtask.md

 After running the initial load test, validate that AWS DMS converted data as you expected\.
 You can also initiate a pre\-migration assessment to identify any unsupported data types in the migration scope\.
 For more information, see [Specifying individual assessments](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.AssessmentReport1.html#CHAP_Tasks.AssessmentReport1.Individual)\.

 **Note**
 The preceding list is not complete\.
-For more information, see [Best practices for AWS Database Migration Service](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_BestPractices.html)\.
+For more information, see [Best practices](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_BestPractices.html)\.

 Combining the considerations from the preceding list, we start with a single task that migrates all 19 tables\.
 Based on the full load run time and resource utilization metrics on the source SQL Server database instance and replication instance, we can evaluate if we should parallelize the load further to improve performance\.